You are currently viewing PMS subsidy removal: Assessing the Impact on Construction Costs

 Share

-In a bold move to reform its economy, the Nigerian government has officially removed the subsidy on Premium Motor Spirit (PMS).
-This decision, aimed at reducing fiscal deficits and redirecting funds towards critical sectors, is expected to have far-reaching implications across various industries.
-One sector that will likely experience significant reaction is the construction industry, specifically in terms of building materials prices, construction costs, and the subsequent surge in real estate property prices.
+One sector that will likely experience significant reaction is the construction industry, specifically in terms of building materials prices, construction costs and the subsequent surge in real estate property prices.

 We will take a look at the potential impact of the removal of the PMS subsidy on the construction industry, particularly in cities like Abuja and Lagos, and its implications for home buyers and the overall real estate market.